StefanOltmann/oni-seed-browser/README.md

 4. In the top right you find launch configurations for `Desktop` and `Browser`
 5. Choose one and hit the `Run` button

+If you want to run from command line instead you need to execute `./gradlew run` to run the Desktop version or `./gradlew wasmJsBrowserRun` to run the Browser version.

 ## Contributions

 Contributions to this project are welcome!
 If you encounter any issues,